 Usually these unofficial parking spots will give you a quicker exit than the bigger official lots, plus the local residents can probably help you out with directions to avoid road closures.

-This is the option I’d be going for.
+This is the option I’d be going for to save some cash and save some hassle.